10 Ways to Help Your Softball Athlete Reset After Mistakes

 9. Celebrate Her Response, Not Just Her Results

-Start noticing and naming her responses to adversity.
 When she makes an error and immediately gets back into her ready position, say something.
-When she strikes out and cheers for the next batter, say something.
-When she bounces back after a rough inning and makes a solid play, yes, celebrate the play, but also celebrate that she kept going.
+When she strikes out and still cheers for the next batter, say something.
+When she bounces back after a rough inning and makes a solid play, yes, celebrate the play, but also acknowledge that she kept going.

 What gets recognized gets repeated.
 If she learns that resilience and response are worth celebrating, she’ll start to take pride in how she handles hard moments.
 And that pride is something she can actually control.